The Lancet January 22, 2000

 Population

-High-risk patients with vascular disease or high-risk diabetes
+Patients with vascular disease or high-risk diabetes without heart failure

 Comparator